 We differentiate between asymptomatic and symptomatic coronary heart disease.
 While the asymptomatic form is a silent ischemia, symptomatic coronary heart disease manifests in different ways.
 This can range from an unstable angina pectoris to acute coronary syndrome and from coronary heart muscle damage to cardiac arrhythmia and sudden cardiac death.

 Pathophysiology of Coronary Artery Disease

 If damage to the coronary arteries already exists, for example due to arterial hypertension, endothelium platelets attach themselves to the damaged site.
-The attract other macrophages among others, with help of mediators.
-If Macrophages take up LDL cholesterol, they are incorporated as a so-called foam cells into the vessel wall.These remodeling processes, in which fibrotic altered tissue is created, make it impossible to reduce the resulting plaque again.
+They attract macrophages, among others, with help of mediators.
+If macrophages take up LDL cholesterol, they are incorporated as so-called foam cells into the vessel wall.These remodeling processes, in which fibrotic altered tissue is created, make it impossible to reduce the resulting plaque again.
 Thus, the calcification process of the coronary vessels has begun.
 Stenosis of the coronary arteries can lead to an insufficient supply of oxygen to the heart muscle tissue, starting with a narrowing of 50 % on exertion, because the oxygen demand increases by approximately fourfold on exertion.

 Angina occurs when there is imbalance between the oxygen supply and the myocardial demand, resulting in myocardial ischemia.

 Four major factors determine the oxygen demand of the myocardium: